OwenFeik/spells-rs/README.md

 ## Syntax

-* Application is the default operation.
-    * `func(3.5)` is equivalent to `func 3.5`.
-Should be parsed as an identifier followed by a bracketed expression which is the first argument.
 * Declare functions with `:=`, declare constants with `=`.
     * A function is stored as a parsed expression, and evaluated when referenced.